SinceOctober/Algorithms-Part-I/README.md

 # Algorithms-Part-I
-Exercises from Princeton's Algorithms, Part I
+Assignments and exercises from Princeton's Algorithms, Part I.